pubeldev/OpenPrintTag/docs_src/README.md

 # Prusa Material Data Format

-The Prusa Meterial Data Format project aims to:
+The Prusa Material Data Format project aims to:

 1. Specify relevant properties of 3D printing materials (FDM, SLA, ...) and define their standardized terminology, units and data types.
 1. Define a data format for material tags – storing information about materials on their packages (filament spools, resin containers, ...).